Home » Resources for autism » Social Stories for Kids With Autism – The Ultimate Guide

 • Reducing anxiety

-What are the components of a social story?
+What are the Components of a Social Story?

 Example: “My brother likes to swim.”

 • Descriptive sentences – Answers the “why” questions in a social situation or event.
-They are factual and observable sentences that are free from assumptions and opinions and are used to identify the most important factors in a social situation.
+They are factual and observable sentences free from assumptions and opinions and are used to identify the most important factors in a social situation.

 Example: “Children go to school to study.”